Trump attacks majority-black district represented by critic

 The city has struggled with violent crime, with more than 300 homicides for four years in a row.
 It has crumbling infrastructure and a police department under federal oversight.

-Cummings district also extends into Maryland’s Baltimore and Howard counties.
+Cummings’ district also extends into Maryland’s Baltimore and Howard counties.

 Trump’s attack on Cummings was reminiscent of one he launched a week before his inauguration on civil rights legend John Lewis, a Democratic congressman from Georgia who questioned the legitimacy of his 2016 election.